 What is a “manufacturer”?
 For purposes of qualifying for this permit, a “manufacturer” of a prescription drug does or is one or more of the following:

-- Holds an approved New Drug Application (NDA), an Abbreviated New Drug Application (ANDA), a Biologics License Application (BLA), or a New Animal Drug Application (NADA);
+- The holder or holders of a New Drug Application (NDA), an Abbreviated New Drug Application (ANDA), a Biologics License Application (BLA), or a New Animal Drug Application (NADA), provided such application has become effective or is otherwise approved consistent with s.
+499.023;

-- A private label distributor for whom non-repackaged prescription drugs are originally manufactured and labeled;
+- A private label distributor for whom the private label distributor’s prescription drugs are originally manufactured and labeled for the distributor and have not been repackaged;

-- A person registered under the Federal Food, Drug, and Cosmetic Act, 21 U.S.C. §§ 301 et seq. (federal act), as a manufacturer of a prescription drug, who is described in paragraphs 1. through 3. above, who has entered a written agreement with another prescription drug manufacturer that authorizes either manufacturer to distribute the prescription drug identified in the agreement as the manufacturer of that drug consistent with the federal act, and its implementing regulations; or
+- A person registered under the federal act as a manufacturer of a prescription drug, who is described in paragraph (a), paragraph (b), or paragraph (c), who has entered into a written agreement with another prescription drug manufacturer that authorizes either manufacturer to distribute the prescription drug identified in the agreement as the manufacturer of that drug consistent with the federal act and its implementing regulations;

 What is NOT a “manufacturer”?
 A Florida-licensed pharmacy operating in compliance with pharmacy practice standards under the Florida Pharmacy Act, Chapter 465, Florida Statutes.
 Florida law prohibits issuing this permit to an entity holding a Florida pharmacy license, except a nuclear pharmacy license, and then only for purposes of manufacturing prescription drugs used in positron emission tomography or other radiopharmaceuticals.